A Power Method for Computing Singular Value Decomposition: Introduction

-The neural network (NN) model is nowdays used in many applications.
-This model has a weight matrix which entries are computed from a training dataset.
 In data matrix approximation applications, it has been shown that the singular vectors can be the NN model weight matrix columns, \cite{Oja-1982,Bourlard-al-1988,Baldi-al-1989,Kramer-1991,Xu-1993}.
-An independent optimization method is used to get the singular vectors.
+An independent optimization method is very often used to get the singular vectors.
 For the iterative search method proposed, the optimizer output singular vectors are the NN weight matrix columns.
+The right singular vectors matrix of the probabilistic method correspond to an NN weight matrix.
+However, the probabilistic method results are less accurate when the number of the singular values increases.
 The proposed algorithm is inspired from the probabilistic random search approaches, \cite{Halko-al-2011,Gu-2015}.
 The difference comes from a minimization of an objective function and the use of a power method to get simultaneously the singular vectors.
+The proposed method is more accurate, can be used for any matrix and also allows to compute the complete SVD result.